Financial-Times/treecreeper/README.md

  * Ramp up - this is where we go from 10 to 25 new virtual user arrivals over 120 seconds.
  * Cruise - this is the arrival rate of 10 virtual users/second that lasts for 1200 seconds.

 Once the performance test has completed, the metrics will be sent to the [Grafana Dashboard]( http://grafana.ft.com/d/c5B9CEOik/biz-ops-api-load-tests).

-### Clean Database After Load Testing Writes
+The config for the grafana setup can be found in scripts/load-testing/lib/statsd/docker-compose.yaml file.

-Once the performance test has completed, you will then need to delete all the dummy data created in the database from your write scripts.
+After completing the performance test for write scripts, all the dummy data created in the database will be deleted as part of the command you ran above.
+However, if this fails and you would like to run the cleanUp script separate from the performance test, you can run the following:

 To do this, run the following: